platformsh/platformsh-docs/docs/src/guides/typo3/deploy/customize.md

 {{< note >}}

-The `base` configuration only includes the production case - that is, running on Platform.sh - or at least exporting a `PLATFORM_ROUTES_MAIN` environment variable to match during local development.
+The above `base` configuration only includes the production case - that is, running on Platform.sh - or at least exporting a `PLATFORM_ROUTES_MAIN` environment variable to match during local development.
 Alternatively, you can place the above definition within a `baseVariant` definition for the production environment alongside another development environment `condition` for local.

 ```yaml
 baseVariants: